This post may contain affiliate links. Thank you for your support.

 I had a moment of inspiration for this lavender cookie recipe the other day thanks to the extra culinary lavender that I had in my baking cupboard, leftover from my last batch of Vanilla Lavender Shortbread.
 It sounded a bit crazy, but could lavender chocolate chip cookies really work?
-There’s a tea I love made by Stash called “Christmas in Paris” with flavours of chocolate, mint, and just a hint of lavender, so I thought it was maybe worth a shot.
-If you like lavender tea, “Breakfast in Paris” is amazing too.
-My concern with this cookie recipe was getting the balance just right to make the flavours of the chocolate chip and lavender work together, rather than having one overpower the other.
+There’s a tea I love made by Stash called “Christmas in Paris“ with flavors of chocolate, mint, and just a hint of lavender, so I thought it was maybe worth a shot.
+If you like lavender tea, “Breakfast in Paris” is amazing, too.
+My concern with this cookie recipe was getting the balance just right to make the flavors of the chocolate chips and lavender work together rather than having one overpower the other.
 I played around with it a bit and this perfectly elevated and unexpected cookie is the result.
-I can imagine eating one of these in a little sidewalk cafe one afternoon along with an iced coffee or the fluffiest cappuccino you’ve ever seen, or maybe at a fancy summer cocktail party with a few good friends and some other lavender-inspired treats and libations.
+I can imagine eating one of these in a little sidewalk cafe one afternoon along with an iced coffee or the fluffiest cappuccino you’ve ever seen.
+These would be the best chocolate chip cookies for a fancy summer cocktail party with a few good friends and some other lavender-inspired treats and libations.

 Ingredients Needed to Make Lavender Chocolate Chip Cookies